crossplane/crossplane/docs/contributing/provider_development_guide.md

 }

 // Delete the external resource. managed.Reconciler only calls Delete
-// when a managed resource with the 'Delete' reclaim policy has been deleted. func (e *external) Delete(ctx context.Context, mg resource.Managed) error {
+// when a managed resource with the 'Delete' deletion policy (the default) has
+// been deleted.
+func (e *external) Delete(ctx context.Context, mg resource.Managed) error {
     i, ok := mg.(*v1alpha3.FavouriteDBInstance)
     if !ok {